liquidctl/liquidctl/docs/aquacomputer-d5next-guide.md

 ## Monitoring

 The D5 Next exposes sensor values such as liquid temperature and two groups of fan sensors, for the pump and the optionally connected fan.
 These groups provide RPM speed, voltage, current and power readings.
-It also supports virtual temperature sensors, which are user assigned.
+It also supports eight virtual temperature sensors, which are user assigned.
 Currently, they can only be read from the device.
 The pump additionally exposes +5V and +12V voltage rail readings:

 ```
 # liquidctl status